 A dress code for presenters might never be as extreme as Lt.
 Colonel Wylie’s sleeping bag but nonetheless, what you wear goes a long way in shaping other’s opinions of you.

 Not wanting to be over particular in our promotion of the right attire for the conference stage we will however, steer you in the direction of that old classic, “John T. Molloy’s New Dress for Success” by John Molloy and his somewhat newer, “New Women’s Dress for Success.”
 Both books have their critics but are probably worth a dip for some of the points that they offer.
+You can also review the tips made in the near infamous Clifford Chance email: Presentation Tips For Women.
+Despite the furore over this email, the advice is sound.

 You can learn even more skills tips and techniques on a PresentPerfectTM training course.